suchithra-k05/suchithra-k05/README.md

 #

 - BCA gaduate and certified Data Analyst.
-I work with data to create insights through SQL queries, Excel reports, Tableau and PowerBI dashboards.
+I work with data to create insights through Excel reports, Tableau and PowerBI dashboards.
 - Currently learning SQL and python to strengthen my analytics skills.